Moleskine's AI Lord of the Rings Collection Can Only Mock

 • The “Imagined by Moleskine, generated by AI” disclaimer appeared on only three banner images, not on individual product pages where purchase decisions happen.

-• Moleskine’s Instagram-only response claimed designers made the covers and AI enhanced only backgrounds – but no designer credits, no proof of human artwork, and no apology were provided.
+• Moleskine’s Instagram clarification (April 17) claimed designers made the covers and AI only enhanced backgrounds, but no designers were named and no proof of human-made artwork was provided.

-• By April 25, Moleskine silently removed all AI disclaimers from their website while leaving the AI-generated images live, making disclosure less transparent after the controversy.
+• By April 25, Moleskine removed the AI disclaimer from their website entirely while leaving the AI-generated images live – reducing transparency after partial acknowledgment.

 Hacker News Comment Review